 CyberGhost is true simplicity in a colorful package.
 Right off the bat, this provider is easy to install.
 And when you launch it, the theme continues: you’re presented with 6 simple configuration profiles that are already setup for basic use-cases.
 So if you’d like to surf anonymously, unblock streaming with 20 different providers, protect your Wi-Fi connection, unblocking some basic websites, or just choose a VPN server – all it takes is one click.

-But, if you’d like the option for customization, you get that, too: you can add simple toggles that allow you block malicious websites, ads, and online tracking, compress data, automatically redirect to the more secure HTTPS connection, or boost your speed.
+But, if you’d like the option for customization, you get that, too: you can add simple toggles that allow you to block malicious websites, ads, and online tracking, compress data and automatically redirect to the more secure HTTPS connection, or boost your speed.

 Diving deeper into the app, your 256-bit AES encryption is customizable, too, with security protocols that all you to choose between the default, balanced, OpenVPN and 4 other options that mix-and-match speed or encryption strength.
 This feature helps you punch through even the toughest firewalls.
 And while we’re on the topic of security, CyberGhost’s logging policy is immaculate: literally the only thing they log are anonymous log-in events once every day to accrue monthly statistics on unique users.
 But don’t worry: there’s zero way of tying this to any individual – and they don’t even keep your email address when you sign up.

 Finally, CyberGhost gives you unlimited bandwidth, no speed caps or throttling, and high connection speeds.
-You can connect to up to 5 devices at once and get access to 3,000+ servers across 61 countries.
+You can connect to up to 5 devices at once and get access to over 5,500 servers in 80 countries.

 PrivateVPN is one of the best VPN services for iPhone owners for a number of reasons.
 First, its app is readily available from Apple’s App Store.
 Once you have the app, getting started with the VPN is easy, fast, and intuitive.
 Moreover, apps are available for other devices.
 This is useful; for example you want to protect multiple iPhones in your household, you can install PrivateVPN on your WiFi router.
 If you ever need help installing PrivateVPN on a desktop, a free remote setup service is available.
 All of this is very convenient, especially because the iOS apps are both sophisticated and intuitive, with powerful features always a click away.
 Another bonus is that even older iPhones (like the 7) can run PrivateVPN, albeit a slightly older version, with no problem at all.